 The Big Island has plenty of other hikes as well, so if Waipi’o is a bit too daunting, I would suggest looking in to a couple other hikes (like the Pololu Valley Lookout).
 Both also do have some awesome views up top, that don’t require any hiking at all.

-The Big Island really is by far the largest Hawaiian Island, so be prepared to do quite a bit of driving if you want to get a good sense of the island.
-Measured from the sea floor, Mauna Kea is the tallest mountain on Earth, and more impressively, you can drive from sea level to its summit at 14,000 feet in one day.
+The Big Island really is by far the largest Hawaiian Island, so be prepared to do quite a bit of driving.
+Measured from the sea floor, Mauna Kea is the tallest mountain on Earth.
+More impressively, you can drive from sea level to its summit at 14,000 feet in one day.
 However, we only drove up to the Mauna Kea Visitor Center, which is located at 9,200 feet, for a couple of reasons.

-The first reason being that we had our soon to be 3 year old with us, and it isn’t safe for anyone under 16 years old to make that kind of elevation gain in a single day due to their developing organs.
+The first reason being that we had our soon to be 3 year old with us.
+It isn’t safe for anyone under 16 years old to make that kind of elevation gain in a single day due to their developing organs.
 Even adults are recommended to spend a few hours at the Visitor Center first to adjust before continuing on to the top.

 The second reason is the same as with Waipi’o Valley; the road grade and curves require a 4WD vehicle.
 If you’re determined to get all the way to the Observatory, Harper Car And Truck Rental is the only one that explicitly allows you to take their cars up those roads.